shershen08/vue-masonry/README.md

 Vue.use(VueMasonryPlugin)
 ```
-2. Add this plugin to you `nuxt.config.js`
+2. Add this plugin to your `nuxt.config.js`

 ```
   plugins: [